ronaldmego/ronaldmego.github.io/index.md

     </div>
   </div>
   <ul>
-        <li>Design and lead the Customer Analytics strategy focused on customer loyalty, acquisition, and churn prediction, seamlessly integrating business objectives with advanced analytics capabilities such as marketing mix modeling and lifetime value analysis.</li>
+        <li>Design and lead the Customer Intelligence strategy across 6 countries, driving customer engagement, loyalty, and revenue growth by integrating advanced analytics with business objectives, reporting directly to the CMO.</li>
-        <li>Create from scratch the first customer behavior models, including lifetime value and marketing mix analytics, achieving significant marketing budget optimization with improved campaign results.</li>
+        <li>Develop and implement customer behavior models, including lifetime value (LTV) and marketing mix analytics, optimizing marketing budgets, reducing churn by 10 p.p., and driving measurable revenue growth.</li>
-        <li>Develop segmentation models for LATAM campaigns, optimizing customer acquisition cost (CAC) and conversion rates, and automating deployment through Braze and AWS.</li>
+        <li>Introduce revenue analytics through RGUs segmentation, designing next best offer (NBO) strategies with dynamic data pipelines, achieving up to 5% elasticity in targeted campaigns and enhancing personalization.</li>
-        <li>Implement revenue analytics by RGUs segmentation, designing next best offer (NBO) strategies tailored to each segment, and automating these processes into real-time data pipelines for dynamic tracking and optimization.</li>
+        <li>Build and deploy customer behavioral segmentation models to personalize loyalty and engagement campaigns using tools like Braze and AWS, reducing customer acquisition costs (CAC) and increasing conversion rates by 5 p.p.</li>
-        <li>Build the analytics team and their profiles from scratch, accelerating insights delivery and standardizing reporting across headquarters and six countries.</li>
+        <li>Establish and grow the analytics team from the ground up, accelerating insights delivery, standardizing reporting processes, and fostering a data-driven culture across headquarters and regional operations.</li>
-        <li>Supervise a team of 8 direct reports and oversee indirect reports across countries, ensuring alignment with strategic goals.</li>
+        <li>Lead a team of 8 direct reports and oversee indirect teams across the region, ensuring alignment with strategic goals and delivering actionable insights to senior stakeholders.</li>
   </ul>
 </div>